atomaszewicz/Simpsons/README.md

 ## Golden Years

-The exact beginning and ending of the "Golden Age" is a hotly debated topic amongst fans, but it is usually thoght of as starting around season 2 or 3 and ending around season 11 or 12 ([here is one artist's opinion](https://github.com/atomaszewicz/Simpsons/blob/master/RStudio/Plots/1467480120160.jpg)).
-This "Golden Age" corresponds to the peak we saw in the plot of IMDb scores, but how do quantify when it started and when it ends?
+The exact beginning and ending of the "Golden Age" is a hotly debated topic amongst fans, but the general concensus is that it starts around season 2 or 3 and ends around season 11 or 12 ([here is one artist's opinion](https://github.com/atomaszewicz/Simpsons/blob/master/RStudio/Plots/1467480120160.jpg)).
+To quantify the period we can look at the IMDb scores and find the max the peak but how do quantify when it started and when it ends?
+Let's start by looking at the average score for each season.

 ![avg_rate_plot](https://raw.githubusercontent.com/atomaszewicz/Simpsons/master/RStudio/Plots/avg_rating_plot.png?raw=TRUE)

 Seasons 2-8 have an average rating of above 8.0, season 1 & 9-16 averages are above 7.0, and seasons 17-28 are in the range 6.5-7.0.
-We decide, somewhat arbitrarily, to cut off the "Golden Age" at an average score of 8.0, which gives us seasons 2 through 8.
+Since I like whole numbers I'll choose to cut off the "Golden Age" at an average score of 8.0.
+So we're left with seasons 2-8 being the show at it's peak.
+During season 1 the show was still finding it's footing, and from 9-16 it was slowly losing it's quality.

 These 6 seasons is when then show was in peak form, still finding it's footing before, and the show losing it's edge after.
 But how does quality fluctuate during this period?